ckan/ckan/doc/maintaining/cli.rst

 .. note::

-    Since version 2.11 on production intalls the JavaScript translation files from extensions must be combined and generated with the ``ckan translation js`` command after any new plugins are enabled or when new versions of ckan or its extensions are installed.
+    Since version 2.11 on production installs the JavaScript translation files from extensions must be combined and generated with the ``ckan translation js`` command after any new plugins are enabled or when new versions of ckan or its extensions are installed.